anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align ="center"><b>Figure 3-14:</b> General Cloud Storage Model</p>

 Storage is multi-faceted and so can be classified based on its: cost, performance (IOPS, throughput, latency), capacity and consumption model (platform native, network shared, object or archival) and the underlying implementation model (in chassis, software defined, appliance).
 The objective of the model and set of stereotypes and perspectives is to provide guideance to architects and immplementors in establishing storage solutions for Cloud Infrastructure.

+The following principles apply to Storage scope for the Reference Model, Reference Architectures, Reference Implementations and Reference Conformance test suites:
+* Abstraction: A standardized storage abstraction layer between the Virtualisation Layers and the Storage Physical Resources Layer that hides (or abstracts) the details of the Storage Physical resources from the Virtualisation Layers.
+* Agnosticism: Define Storage subsystem concepts and models that can provide various storage types and performance requirements (more in Virtual Resources 3.2.1.3 Storage).
+* Automation: Enable end-to-end automation, from Physical Storage installation and provisioning to automation of workloads (VNF/CNF) onboarding.
+* Openness: All storage is based on open source or standardized APIs (North Bound Interfaces (NBI) and South Bound Interfaces (SBI)) and should enable integration of storage components such as Software Defined Storage controllers.
+* Scalability: Storage model enables scalability to enable small up to large deployments.
+* Workload agnostic: Storage model can provide storage functionality to any type of workloads, including: tenant VNF, CNF and Infrastructure Management whether this is via BareMetal or Virtualised Deployments.
+* Operationally Amenable: The storage must be amenable to consistent set of operational processes for: Non-Disruptive Capacity Expansion and Contraction, Backup/Restoration and Archive and Performance Management.
+Where applicable (examples are: Backup/Restoration/Archive) these processes should also be able to be provided to tenants for their own delegated management.
+* Security Policy Amenable: The storage sub-systems must be amenable to policy based security controls covering areas such as: Encryption for Data at Rest / In Flight, Delegated Tenant Security Policy Management, Platform Management Security Policy Override, Secure Erase on Device Removal and others
+* Future proof: Storage model is extendible to support known and emerging technology trends covering spectrum of memory-storage technologies including Software Defined Storage with mix of SATA- and NVMe-based SSDs, DRAM and Persistent Memory, integrated for multi-clouds, and Edge related technologies.

 <a name="3.6.2"></a>
 ### 3.6.2 Storage Implementation Stereotypes